Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 - Blocking’s effectiveness is reduced by 25%.
 - It ignores armor, and bypasses half of an opponent’s DR.
 - It uses your NDB in place of PDB, CHA in place of STR, and DEX in place of RES wherever applicable.
-- On hit, inflict Sealed Tenketsu 1 per Rank of the Jutsu above E (D = 1, C = 2, etc).
+- On hit, inflict Sealed Tenketsu 1 per Rank of the Jutsu (E = 1, D = 2, C = 3, etc).
 - In the case of Combos, you can not switch from a regular Combo to a Jyuuken Combo, with the sole exception that you may go from an ordinary Opener into a Jyuuken Combo, and you use Jyuuken’s damage as your Basic Unarmed Attack damage.
 - Any Wounds dealt are Energy Wounds, instead of normal.